ihaveobtainedrealism/desktop-a90/README.md

 Options can be edited in `main.py - line 22`

 - Reset Character: If you get caught by A-90 and you're focused in a Roblox window, you will automatically Reset Character (ON by default)
-- Mute Other Apps: Whenever A-90 spawns, all other applications will be muted (ON by default)
+- Mute Other Apps: Whenever A-90 spawns, all other applications will be temporarily muted (ON by default)